alvarofernandezmalagon/TFM-Taxi-Fare-Prediction/README.md

 Although it has not been possible to model with 100% of the data, a fairly accurate model has been achieved with an RMSE of $2.60.

-The next steps will be to set up a cluster that allows us to model with 100% of the data and the very possible improvement of our results.
+The next steps will be to set up a cluster that allows us to model with 100% of the data and which will assume the very likely improvement of our results.

 ## About the author